 Praying and asking Father to give us a willing and obedient heart is another key part of our practice for ‘preparing our heart.’

-“Behold, the days come, saith Yahuwah [the LORD], that I will make a new covenant with the house of Israel, and with the house of Judah: . . . .
-But this shall be the covenant that I will make with the house of Israel; After those days, saith Yahuwah [the LORD], I will put my Torah (law) in their inward parts, and write it in their hearts; and will be their God, and they shall be my people” (Jeremiah 31:31-33; see also Hebrews 8:8-10).
+“This shall be the covenant that I [Yahuwah – the LORD] will make with the house of Israel; After those days, saith Yahuwah [the LORD], I will put My Torah (law) in their inward parts, and write it in their hearts; and will be their God, and they shall be My people” (Jeremiah 31:31-33; see also Hebrews 8:8-10).

 Notice that the New Covenant includes the putting of His instructions [His Torah] into our mind, and writing them on our hearts.
-This is why the Holy Spirit works within us, to give us a delight to obey all of God’s Word, including His Torah.
+The Holy Spirit works within us, seeking to give us a delight to obey God’s written Word, including His Torah.

 In order to become full participants in Father’s Covenant, we must cooperate with the Holy Spirit’s guidance and cultivate a willing and obedient heart, becoming a “DO-er” of Father’s Torah.
-We need also to guard our heart against erroneous teachings that would prevent the fullness of Torah from being written on our heart.
+We must guard our heart against erroneous teachings that would prevent the fullness of Torah being written on our heart.

 “For I delight in the law [Torah] of God after the inward man…” (Romans 7:22).